willyhoang/take/README.md

 This web app was built using Scalatra.
 Web scraping and parsing was done using Jsoup and Selenium.
-Bootstrap is used for prettifying the page and basic jquery is done to make requests to the web server.
+Bootstrap is used for prettifying the page and basic jquery is used to make requests to the web server.